 When I knew I wouldn’t be going to Big Sur, I decided to do the next best thing: I called up Mike Freed, owner of Post Ranch Inn, for a conversation about what I’d be missing out on.
 Like a lot of first-timers, I learned that “going to Big Sur” can mean different things.
 Most notably, if you lack the rugged confidence to use a camping stove, you might be tempted to simply drive through the place.
 There aren’t an abundance of places to stay.
 Type in Big Sur + hotels on a map and you’ll see a cluster of dots to the north (that’s Carmel) and a cluster to the south (that’s San Simeon), and not a whole lot in between.

 It is some drive, though.
-Despite the fact that you can spend endless days in the region’s redwood forests, taking in vistas overlooking the Pacific and the state parks and beaches that span almost 300 acres of wilderness, the most symbolic image of Big Sur is probably Highway 1.
+Despite the fact that you can spend endless days in the region’s redwood forests, taking in vistas overlooking the Pacific and the state parks and beaches that span thousands of acres of wilderness, the most symbolic image of Big Sur is probably Highway 1.
 It’s the lifeline of the region, twisting along between the forest and the sea, and the experience of driving it is a notch in the belt of so many who leave Big Sur and spread the word.
 So is it a surprise that many travelers might find it more convenient to hit that road and keep it moving?
 To skip the camping and hole up in Carmel instead?

 On Tablet, we have only two hotels in the entirety of Big Sur, reflecting the scarcity of lodging in general.
 When I spoke to Freed, I asked him why he thinks so few hotels exist in this place that draws millions of tourists each year — and if he would welcome more competition.
 As it turns out, it’s not much of a mystery.
 “There’s no choice,” Freed explained.
 “Because you have what’s called the Big Sur Land Use Plan, which is the most restricted land use plan in the country… So whether I like the idea or not, I don’t see any other hotels opening.”